PreMiD/PreMiD/README.md

 - Supports **YouTube, YouTube Music, Netflix, SoundCloud** and many more to come.
 - _Watch parties and more are coming soon!_

+# Installation
+We moved everything to our [Wiki](https://github.com/PreMiD/PreMiD/wiki/Installation).

 # Help
 We moved everything to our [Wiki](https://github.com/PreMiD/PreMiD/wiki).
 Visit it to [get support](https://github.com/PreMiD/PreMiD/wiki/Troubleshooting).